 Figure 5. placeholder image for Galileo astronomy ink drawings/paintings

 I used the classical techniques of perspectival rendering alongside images sourced from telescopes, for example, to give my work an early modern historicity.
 My mode of drawing with chalk alluded to the quick thoughts and sketches of a notebook study.
 I used traditional warm and cool transparent glazes of acrylic to mimic the classical style of painting.
-(Figure 6) My 2016-2017 painting “View of Yellowknife Bay, Mars” is based on a panoramic digital photograph sent to Earth from the NASA-JPL Rover on Mars, a site on the red planet near where the rover was landed.
+(Figure 6) My 2016-2017 painting “View of Yellowknife Bay, Mars” is based on a panoramic digital photograph sent to Earth from the NASA-JPL Rover on Mars.
+The view is of a site on the red planet near where the rover was landed.
 The landscape shows an ancient lakebed on Mars, which I thought was a poignant symbol of deep, geological time scales.
+A two-point perspective grid system is embedded in a Romantic landscape to reinforce the physicality and depth of space.
+The grid also draws your attention to the contrast between the Rationalistic, linear, constructed foundation of knowledge that is wrapped up in the symbol of linear perspective, and the longing for direct experience of a natural vista.